-40. A list of registered interested parties will be uploaded on the DGTR's website along with the request therein to all of them to email the non-confidential version of their submissions to all other interested parties.
+39. A list of registered interested parties will be uploaded on the DGTR's website along with the request therein to all of them to email the non-confidential version of their submissions to all other interested parties.
+Failure to circulate non-confidential version of submissions/ response/ information might lead to consideration of an interested party as non-cooperative.